iamedcarl/chrome-easy-directions/README.md

 1. Open your Chrome browser and enter `chrome://extensions` to the url bar.
 2. Make sure `Developer Mode` is checked on the upper right corner.
-3. Clone this repo: `git clone https://github.com/iamedcarl/chrome-quick-directions.git`
+3. Clone repo: `git clone https://github.com/iamedcarl/chrome-quick-directions.git`
 4. Now click on `Load unpacked extension...` which is located at the top left.
 5. Navigate to where you cloned the repo and select the folder `chrome-quick-directions`.